 * Banks, government, businesses paralysed by protests

-SINGAPORE, Feb 19 (Reuters) - Myanmar’s refined fuel imports have stalled as protests over the military coup have shut banks and government offices, while a depreciation of its currency has driven up costs, five industry sources said.
+SINGAPORE, Feb 19 (Reuters) - Myanmar’s refined fuel imports have stalled as protests over the Feb.
+1 coup have shut the banks and government offices necessary for trade, while depreciation in the nation’s currency has driven up costs, four industry sources said.

 Myanmar relies heavily on gasoline and diesel imports as its refineries are too small and old to meet its fuel needs.
-One source said imports may make up as much as 98% of Myanmar’s fuel consumption.
+One of the sources said imports may make up as much as 98% of Myanmar’s fuel consumption.

 Reuters was unable to reach Myanmar government officials for comment.
-The five sources declined to be named due to the sensitive nature of the topic.
+The four sources declined to be named due to the sensitive nature of the topic.

-Tens of thousands of protesters have taken to the streets to denounce the coup that ousted the democratically elected government on Feb.1.
-A civil disobedience movement that calls on people not to go to work has also paralysed government, business and banking functions.
+A civil disobedience movement that is part of the protests and calls on Myanmar people not to go to work has also paralysed key government, business and banking functions.

 “One of the main problems is (the movement) telling people, ‘Don’t go to work’.
-So banks are shut and there’s nobody there,” another of the sources said.
+So banks are shut and there’s nobody there to (handle trade activity),” another of the sources said.

-A spokeswoman for Japan’s Mizuho Bank said it has not closed its Myanmar branches or stopped operations there, although it was not clear what services it was offering.
+A spokeswoman for Japan’s Mizuho Bank said it has not closed its Myanmar branches or stopped operations there, although it wasn’t clear what services it was offering.

 Oil import terminals operated by Puma Energy and PetroChina subsidiary Singapore Petroleum Company have stopped operating, although other terminals owned by local companies are still operational, the source said.

-“But most don’t have more shipments arriving anymore,” he added.
+“But most (terminals) don’t have more shipments arriving anymore,” the source said.

 Puma Energy - whose main shareholders are commodity trader Trafigura and Sonangol Holdings - said on Feb.
 10 that its terminal had been shut.
 PetroChina did not respond to a Reuters query on the status of its operations in Myanmar.